Green Power Partnership

 - Make Your Message Tangible

-Help your audience better understand the environmental impact of your green power purchase by translating it into tangible real-world terms.
-For example, it might be easier for an audience to understand the extent of the avoided carbon dioxide (CO2) emissions attributable to a green power purchase if the avoided CO2 emissions are translated to an equivalent number of passenger cars.
+Help your audience better understand the environmental impact of your green power use by translating it into tangible real-world terms.
+For example, it might be easier for an audience to understand the magnitude of your green power use if it is translated into how many average American homes that could be powered.

-EPA can provide your organization’s green power use equivalency statement upon request.
-Contact Mollie Lemon (firstname.lastname@example.org, 202-343-9859).
+EPA can provide your organization communications support upon request.
+Contact Melissa Klein (firstname.lastname@example.org, 202-343-9207).

 EPA has also developed other tools and services that Partners can use to promote their green power commitments.